Liouville Irregular States of Half-Integer Ranks: Irregular states of lower half-integer ranks

-which is identical to the curve of the $(A_1,D_{2n-1})$ theory.
-Note that, from $[\tilde{c}_i] = i/(n-1/2),\, [\tilde{u}_i]=1+(i-1/2)/(n-1/2)$ and $[m]=1$, we see that the IR CFT has only one mass parameter; one of the two mass parameters in the UV CFT is lost along this RG-flow.\footnote{Note that the lost mass parameter $M$ corresponds to the flavor moment map of an abelian flavor symmetry.
-While non-abelian flavor symmetry is preserved along the RG-flow triggered by $\mathcal{N}=2$ preserving relevant deformations, an abelian flavor symmetry can be lost \cite{Argyres:1995xn}.}
+Note that, from $[\tilde{d}_i] = i/(n-1/2),\, [\tilde{u}_i]=1+(i-1/2)/(n-1/2)$ and $[m]=1$, we see that the IR CFT has only one mass parameter $m$, while the curve \eqref{eq:curve_A1D2n} of the UV theory has two mass parameters.
+This means that one of the two mass parameters of the UV CFT is lost along this RG-flow.\footnote{Note that the lost mass parameter $M$ corresponds to the flavor moment map of an abelian flavor symmetry.
+While non-abelian flavor symmetry is preserved along the RG-flow triggered by $\mathcal{N}=2$ preserving relevant deformations, an abelian flavor symmetry can be lost \cite{Argyres:1995xn}.} In contrast, the number of the independent VEVs of Coulomb branch operators has not been changed by this RG-flow.
+This suggests that the differential equations for $|I^{(n-\frac{1}{2})}\rangle$ involve the same number of independent differential operators as in the equations \eqref{eq:diff-eq-int2} for $|I^{(n)}\rangle$.
+Below, we will find such differential equations for $|I^{(n-\frac{1}{2})}\rangle$ by interpreting the above 4D RG-flow on the 2D side.